 Swansea University presented an honorary degree to Eddie Izzard during the University’s 2019 summer degree ceremonies.
 Comedian Max Boyce, presenting the award, said: “As someone who knows only too well the precarious nature of comedy and the demands it makes, may I pay fulsome tribute to the comedic genius that is Eddie Izzard.”

-On receiving his award, Eddie Izzard said: “Being a child who went to primary school in Swansea (at Oakleigh House school), it is a wonderful thing to receive an honorary doctorate from Swansea University.
+On receiving her award, Eddie Izzard said: “Being a child who went to primary school in Swansea (at Oakleigh House school), it is a wonderful thing to receive an honorary doctorate from Swansea University.
 It is a pleasure to come back to one of the cities of my childhood.
 Thank you so much.”